by Susan Flantzer © Unofficial Royalty 2017

 On June 11, 1685, James Scott, 1st Duke of Monmouth, the eldest of the illegitimate children of King Charles II, claimed the throne as the Protestant champion.
 Monmouth’s forces were defeated by his uncle’s forces at the Battle of Sedgemoor.
 The Duke of Monmouth was beheaded for treason on July 15, 1685.

 King James II was now set on a course of restoring Catholicism to England.
-He issued a Declaration of Indulgence removing restrictions that had been imposed on those that did not conform to the Church of England.
-England might very well have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, Mary and Anne.
-However, on June 10, 1688, Queen Mary Beatrice, who had no surviving children, gave birth to a son, James Francis Edward.
+He issued a Declaration of Indulgence removing restrictions imposed on those who did not conform to the Church of England.
+England might have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, Mary and Anne.
+However, on June 10, 1688, Queen Mary Beatrice, who had no surviving children, gave birth to a son James Francis Edward.
 Immediately, false rumors swirled that the infant had been smuggled into the queen’s chambers in a warming pan.

 On November 5, 1688, William III, Prince of Orange, the nephew and son-in-law of King James II, landed in England vowing to safeguard the Protestant interest.
 He marched to London, gathering many supporters.
 James panicked and sent his wife and infant son to France.
 He tried to flee to France about a month later but was captured.
 William III, Prince of Orange had no desire to make his uncle a martyr, so he allowed him to escape.
 James was received in France by his cousin King Louis XIV, who offered him a palace and a pension.